danielspofford/pewter/README.md

 On run, Puter:

-- Ensures a keypair exists, by default this is `puter-v1`, but the user may provide their own.
+- Ensures a keypair exists.
-- Ensures a `puter-v1` security group exists.
+- Ensures a security group exists.
-- Ensures an instance tagged with the value of the user provided `--tag` exists.
+- Ensures an EC2 instance exists with the tag key `puter` and value equal to the `--tag` option.

 Puter never deletes anything itself.
 It achieves self-terminating EC2 instances by indicating upon creation that they should terminate on shutdown.
 Puter's default EC2 user data script schedules the system to shutdown 60 minutes from execution.

-The scheduled job can be viewed via `at -l`.
-Self-termination can be canceled at the time of running the command via `--no-shutdown` and from within the instance itself via `atrm JOBNUMBER` where the job number is found via `at -l`.
+The scheduled job can be viewed via `sudo at -l`.
+Self-termination can be canceled with `sudo atrm JOBNUMBER`.
+The job number is found via `sudo at -l`.

 ### EC2 User Data Script

-Automatic self-termination and Docker pre-install both rely on the EC2 user data script being executed.
-This happens automatically on boot of any Cloud-init-enabled AMI (including Puter's default AMIs).
+Automatic self-termination relies on the EC2 user data script being executed.
+This happens automatically on boot of any Cloud-init-enabled AMI.

 ## Development